 The famous Skyline Drive in Shenandoah National Park is over 100+ miles long and takes an estimated 3.5 hours to drive north-south without stopping.
 Along Skyline Drive are 69 overlooks facing toward the east and west of the Application Mountain Range.
 The majority of the overlooks face west and all can be viewed right from your vehicle within seconds off Skyline Drive.
 Separating the paved parking lot and the edge is usually a small stone wall but sometimes there is nothing at all.

 Of the 69 overlooks, Shenandoah is only able to legally call ¼ of them accessible.
-This is due to the fact that a parking space must be level, so the ones noted below are classified as accessible overlooks.
+This is because a parking space must be level, so the ones noted below are classified as accessible overlooks.
 When an information panel is displayed at one of these there is also a direct accessible pathway of travel.
 When there is no designated parking spot, park to the side if you wish to get out; this way, you won’t get blocked by another vehicle.
 Most will have no problem viewing all the overlooks.

 - Amenities: No bathrooms or drinking fountains are found at any of the overlooks.